-And while they have many similarities, they also have enough differences to keep the dynamic interesting.
 Helper (2)s are more interested in the welfare of others while Leader (8)s tend to be more self-interested.
 Helper (2)s are more directly connected to the emotional world.
 They value emotions highly and can identify, discuss and process their feelings and the feelings of others.
 They can reach even emotionally remote people.
 This is an important trait in breaking through the Leader (8)s tough emotional armor.
-Leader (8)s can be very vulnerable and sensitive on the inside, but this is rarely presented to the outside world, and it takes someone with great empathy and an open heart to reach them.
+Leader (8) can be very vulnerable and sensitive on the inside, but this is rarely presented to the outside world, and it takes someone with great empathy, and an open heart to reach them.
 Helper (2)s are affectionate and adoring, and Leader (8)s enjoy basking in their care.

-Leader (8)s are tough, practical and results oriented.
-They balance out the Helper (2) softness and make sure concrete priorities get done.
+Leader (8)s are tough, practical and results-oriented.
+They balance out the Helper (2)’s softness and make sure concrete priorities get done.
 They have few or no issues with personal boundaries, and Helper (2)s can learn a lot from watching their Leader (8) partner.
-Leader (8)s are hard-working, resourceful, resilient and make sure the family’s concrete needs are met.
-Helper (2)s notice this and appreciate and admire their Leader (8)s sometimes hidden self sacrifice.
+Leader (8)s are hard-working, resourceful, resilient and make sure the couple’s concrete needs are met.
+Helper (2)s notice this and appreciate and admire their Leader (8)’s hard work and sacrifice.

-Both types can polarize about how to treat other people.
-Helper (2) want to be overly involved whereas Leader (8)s demand independence.
-Helper (2) see their Leader (8) as hardhearted, confrontational and self-centered.
-Leader (8)s lose respect for their Helper (2) seeing them as weak, manipulative, and creating unnecessary dependencies with others.
-Philosophical battles can pepper the relationship, with neither side feeling they can move too much into the middle without a loss of their core values.
-As they polarize, Helper (2)s can get caught in a codependent relationship with their Leader (8).
-To the outside world they apologize for their Leader (8)s bad behavior, enabling them to continue a cycle of anti-social or self-destructive habits.
+Both types can polarize about their approach to interpersonal problems.
+Helper (2)s want to be overly involved whereas Leader (8)s demand independence.
+Helper (2)s see their Leader (8) as hard-hearted, confrontational, cold and self-centered.
+Leader (8)s lose respect for their Helper (2) seeing them as weak, manipulative and creating unnecessary dependencies with others.
+Fights around value differences can pepper the relationship, with neither side feeling they can move too much into the middle without a loss of their core values.
+They can be mutually confused by the other’s position.

 Leader (8)s need to connect with their heart and learn to place more value in the emotional world, both their own emotions and the emotions of others.
 They need to learn to contain the energy of anger and to manage their aggressive communication style.
 This aggressive style is likely damaging their relationships.
 Kundalini Yoga kriyas and meditations with heart opening and breath management exercises can be really helpful for Leader (8)s.